Syrian Jews: Pronunciation of Hebrew

 The retention of distinct emphatic sounds such as [ħ] and [tˤ] differentiates Syrian pronunciation from many other Sephardic/Mizrahi pronunciations, which have failed to maintain these phonemic or phonological distinctions, such as between [t] and [tˤ].

 Vowels are pronounced as in most other Sephardi and Mizrahi traditions.
 For example, there is little or no distinction between pataḥ and qamats gadol ([a]) or between segol, tsere and vocal sheva ([e]). Ḥiriq is sometimes reduced to [ɪ] or [ə] in an unstressed closed syllable or near an emphatic or guttural consonant.

 A semivocalic sound is heard before pataḥ ganuv (pataḥ coming between a long vowel and a final guttural): thus ruaḥ (spirit) is pronounced [ˈruːwaħ], and siaḥ (speech) is pronounced [ˈsiːjaħ].

 Judaeo-Arabic dialect

-Jews in Syria had distinctive dialects of Judaeo-Arabic.
+Jews in Syria had distinctive dialects of Judaeo-Arabic called Judeo-Syrian Arabic.
 They are not known to have any current speakers.

 Syrian Jews had a distinctive traditional sharḥ (translation of the Bible into Syrian Judaeo-Arabic), which was used in teaching children, though not for any liturgical purpose.
-One version of this was printed in about 1900: another (from the so-called Avishur Manuscript) was printed by the Merkaz Olami le-Moreshet Yahadut Aram Tsoba in 2006, with pages of translation facing pages from the "Jerusalem Crown".
+One version of this was printed in about 1900: another (from the so-called Avishur Manuscript) was printed by the Merkaz Olami le-Moreshet Yahadut Aram Tsoba in 2006, with pages of translation facing pages from the Jerusalem Crown.
 This print contains the Torah only, but volumes for the rest of the Bible are planned.

 Many Syrian Jews have the custom of reciting each paragraph of the Passover Haggadah first in Hebrew and then in Judaeo-Arabic.